Ossamahendi21/zenflow-ai-/README.md

 ## 📄 License

-This project is currently unlicensed. *(It is highly recommended to add a LICENSE file, e.g., MIT, if you intend for others to freely use or modify the source code found in this repository).*
+This project is currently unlicensed.
 ## 👋 Contributing

 Contributions are welcome as we build towards the full ZenFlow AI vision!
 If you're interested in contributing to the codebase or have ideas for features, please feel free to: